-Seeing the humiliation and what life is like in his brothers shadow. it seems is already it’s own tragedy of sorts.
-The story is told stilted yet matter of factly.
-While it seems each gesture even in behavior is presented almost under a microscope as it’s own action, As far as detail.
-Proving that in this film everything means something no matter how minor or even if dealt with in an off handed way.
+Seeing the humiliation and what life is like in his brothers’ shadow. it seems is already its own tragedy of sorts.
+The story is told stilted yet matter-of-factly.
+While it seems each gesture even in behavior is presented almost under a microscope as its own action, As far as detail.
+Proving that in this film everything means something no matter how minor or even if dealt with in an off-handed way.
 So that the film feels more like a clinical behavioral study with precision angles.

 I give the director Bennett Miller accolades for sticking with his singular vision for the film.
 His style helps not only define the film but showcases his style as well.
 Which seems to be more clinical and observational.

 Just as in DAN IN REAL LIFE and SEEKING A FRIEND AT THE END OF THE WORLD playing a vulnerable character suits him and he attacks the role with more relish.
 He tries harder.
 Taking it as a challenge and running with it.
-More than he does with comedy, which is his natural talent and more in his training.
+More than he does with comedy, which is his natural talent, and more in his training.
 Not seeking to be one thing or play one note.
 Showing his range.

 Before filming a particularly dark scene, Bennett Miller made Steve Carell write on a piece of paper the thing that he hates the most about himself and then put it in his pocket.
 Miller told Carell, “Just have it right there, and know that it’s in a place where, if I was a dick, I could just grab it.”
 According to Miller, the result is the favorite thing that he has put on film.

 Because the project took so many years to get off the ground, many actors were considered for the lead roles.
-Heath Ledger, Ryan Gosling and Bill Nighy were strongly considered for the lead roles in the early stages of production.
+Heath Ledger, Ryan Gosling, and Bill Nighy were strongly considered for the lead roles in the early stages of production.

-The film never seems to drop it’s air of impending doom and tragedy.
+The film never seems to drop its air of impending doom and tragedy.
 Setting a chilly mood and tone that never lets up and leaves things implied rather than explained.

-Both characters are in a struggle to define themselves and impress family and others by standing on their own and defining themselves seperate from how others might see them.
-Most of all they seem desperate to prove it to themselves that they are more than the roles they have been offered in life.
+Both characters are in a struggle to define themselves and impress family and others by standing on their own and defining themselves separate from how others might see them.
+Most of all they seem desperate to prove to themselves that they are more than the roles they have been offered in life.
 Then living up to it.
-Though one brings it about himself and the person, he is trying to prove himself to is more himself then his brother who is already proud of him.
-The other seems lost in his own mind to define himself not by actual talent but by what he is finds interest in.
+Though one brings it about himself and the person, he is trying to prove himself to is more himself than his brother who is already proud of him.
+The other seems lost in his own mind to define himself not by actual talent but by what he finds interest in.
 As he has been given mostly what he has ever wanted and seems not to be that successful at it.
 But he has a passion it seems to showcase actual work and/or talent.

-According to Bennett Miller’s comments at a screening, a rough cut of the film was more than four hours long.
+According to Bennett Miller’s comments at screening, a rough cut of the film was more than four hours long.

 Steve Carell claimed that according to director Bennett Miller’s wishes there was no joking between takes, and he did not socialize with the co-stars after work.

-According to Steve Carell the real John DuPont was known for even more outlandish behavior than what is shown in the film, but he and director Bennett Miller wanted his madness to be gradually revealed to the audience.
+According to Steve Carell, the real John DuPont was known for even more outlandish behavior than what is shown in the film, but he and director Bennett Miller wanted his madness to be gradually revealed to the audience.

-A third act of deep resentment festering until a final act that you know is coming.
+The third act of deep resentment festering until a final act that you know is coming.
 Though still feels surprising when it happens and is just as senseless in the act as in the reasons.

-The film feels down trodden.
+The film feels downtrodden.
 It is based on a true story and real events.
 Though it keeps the story singular.
 It also makes the film feel barren and an island in of itself.